manuelgegenhuber/demo/cheatsheet.md

 Adds all files from the working area to the staging area.

 ## git rm --cached <file>
-Removes file from repo and staging and sets it as untracked.
+Removes file from repo and staging and sets it as untracked. (need commit afterwards)

 ### git reset HEAD <file>
 Removes file from staging area and puts it to the working area.